 For active types: Finns Beach Club, Canggu

-In April 2019, Finns’ will reopen as Bali’s biggest beach club.
-The expanded facilities will include four pools, nine bars, five restaurants, a gelato kiosk, booths for all-day DJs, a spa, retail shops, an adult-only rooftop and pool, a family-friendly pool and an oceanfront lawn.
+In April 2019, Finns’ reopened as Bali’s biggest beach club.
+The expanded facilities include four pools, nine bars, five restaurants, a gelato kiosk, booths for all-day DJs, a spa, retail shops, an adult-only rooftop and pool, a family-friendly pool and an oceanfront lawn.
 If that somehow isn’t enough, patrons can also access Finns Recreation Club, five minutes away by free shuttle, which features a waterpark, bowling alley, trampoline and co-working space.
 Tip: there are single- and multi-day tickets and customisable packages available for those interested in experiencing both venues.

 For foodies: Ku De Ta, Seminyak